kostasgrevenitis/Codenception.StairwayPatternArchitecture/README.md

 - An Entity class item, that carries the domain (or business) logic
 - A Record type item, that carries the data

-All 3 are immutable and any state changes should only be possible using methods.
+They are immutable and any state changes should only be possible by using methods.
-Data must be validated to ensure that we always have a valid state.

 ## Services namespace